My growing up years with my dad were often filled with tension and deep pain.

 Just knowing Dad’s difficult past has given me a different perspective and a greater ability to forgive.

 How my dad must have bled under the sharp, critical tongue of his father.
 How hard it must have been for him to trust a heavenly father if that’s what ‘fathers’ were like.
 How hard to not know stability in a constantly shifting world at war.
-My father’s civilian work at the time I was born was of a military nature helping in the cold war effort (sonar and locking-on radar devices for heat-seeking missiles).
-He held only 2 patents that were unclassified, and the rest are still classified to this day.
+My father’s civilian work at the time I was born was of a government/military project development nature helping in the cold war effort (sonar and locking-on radar devices for heat-seeking missiles).
+He personally held only 2 patents that were unclassified, and dozens more are still classified to this day.

 But God did a miracle.